 The Manager will:

-• ensure that the school operates safe and fair recruitment and selection procedures which are regularly reviewed and up-dated to reflect any changes to legislation and statutory guidance;
+• ensure that the nursery operates a regularly reviewed safer recruitment and selection procedures which adheres to current legal guidance;

-• ensure that all appropriate checks have been carried out on staff, including the completion of the Childcare Disqualification Declaration;
+• ensure that all appropriate checks have been carried out on staff, including references, health declaration, DBS checks and disqualification and suitability checks;

 • promote the safety and well-being of children at every stage of this process.

 • ensure that at least one member of the interview panel has completed Safer Recruitment Training.